the-langston-co/interview-front-end-dashboard/README.md

 ### Show a confirmation message before deleting a product

-As a user, I want to have a change to confirm I want to delete a product in case I pushed the button on accident.
+As a user, I want to have a chance to confirm I want to delete a product in case I pushed the button on accident.